tosmi-ansible/ansible-pipeline-demo/README.md

 - Create a development and production project
 - Create one job template to configure development hosts
 - Create one job template to configure production hosts

+## Possible improvements to the pipeline

+- Work with collections and Automation Hub
+  - Same workflow, create feature branch in collection repo
+  - Test feature branch via pipeline and/or Controller jobs
+  - Merge feature to main and release
+- Extend testing of playbooks
+  - Use (molecule)[https://molecule.readthedocs.io/en/latest/index.html] in the pipeline

 ## setup.yml options